Ambroise-Polycarpe de La Rochefoucauld

-Ambroise-Polycarpe, Vicomte de La Rochefoucauld GE (2 April 1765 – 2 June 1841), first Duke of Doudeauville, was a French soldier and politician.
+Ambroise-Polycarpe de La Rochefoucauld GE (2 April 1765 – 2 June 1841), 1st Duke of Doudeauville, was a French soldier and politician.
 He was Minister of the Royal Household from 1821 to 1827.

-Early years
+Early life

-Ambroise-Polycarpe de La Rochefoucauld was born in Paris on 2 April 1765.
+Ambroise-Polycarpe de La Rochefoucauld was born in Paris on 2 April 1765 into the House of La Rochefoucauld.
+He was a son of Anne-Sabine-Rosalie de Chauvelin and Brigadier Jean-François de La Rochefoucauld (1735-1789), 5th Marquis of Surgères, who was Governor of Chartres.
+His only surviving sibling, Anne Alexandrine Rosalie de La Rochefoucauld, had married Armand Alexandre Roger de La Rochefoucauld, Count of Durtal (younger brother of François de La Rochefoucauld, 7th Duke of La Rochefoucauld).
+His sister, the Countess of Durtal, was guillotined in Paris in 1794 during the Reign of Terror alongside their uncle, Louis Desacres de l'Aigle.

-He was the grandson of Alexandre-Nicolas de La Rochefoucauld (1709-1760), Marquis de Surgères, who was cited by Voltaire in his Éloges.

-His parents were Viscount Jean-François de La Rochefoucauld (1735-1789), Brigadier, and Anne-Sabine-Rosalie de Chauvelin, daughter of Germain Louis de Chauvelin (1685-1762), Marquis de Grosbois, Keeper of the Seals of France.
+His paternal grandfather was Alexandre-Nicolas de La Rochefoucauld, 4th Marquis of Surgères, who was cited by Voltaire in his Éloges.
+His maternal grandfather was Germain Louis de Chauvelin, Marquis de Grosbois, Keeper of the Seals of France.